Winter War: Soviet order of battle

 Soviet generals were impressed by the success of German Blitzkrieg tactics, but they had been tailored to conditions in Central Europe, with its dense well-mapped network of paved roads.
 Armies fighting there had recognised supply and communications centres, which could be easily targeted by armoured vehicle regiments.
 Finnish Army centres, in contrast, were deep inside the country.
 There were no paved roads, and even gravel or dirt roads were scarce.
 Most of the terrain consisted of trackless forests and swamps.
 The war correspondent John Langdon-Davies observed the landscape: "Every acre of its surface was created to be the despair of an attacking military force".
 Waging Blitzkrieg in Finland was a highly-difficult proposition, and according to Trotter, the Red Army failed to meet the level of tactical co-ordination and local initiative that would be required to execute such tactics in Finland.

 Commander of the Leningrad Military District Kiril Meretskov initially ran the overall operation against the Finns.
 The command was passed on 9 December 1939 to the General Staff Supreme Command (later known as Stavka), directly under Kliment Voroshilov (chairman), Nikolai Kuznetsov, Stalin and Boris Shaposhnikov.
+On 28 December, when Stalin asked for volunteers to take over military command, Semyon Timoshenko offered himself on the condition that he be allowed to implement Shaposhnikov's initial plan of a focused attack on the Karelian Isthmus to break the Mannerheim Line; it was accepted.
 In January 1940, the Leningrad Military District was reformed and renamed "North-Western Front".
-Semyon Timoshenko was chosen Army Commander to break the Mannerheim Line.

 The Soviet forces were organised as follows: